10F Classic Sleeping Bag

 When the temperatures drop, stay warm and cozy with our award-winning Classic Sleeping Bag.
 Striking the perfect balance of warmth and weight, our ultralight Classic Sleeping Bag features a 3/4th length zipper on the bottom, combining the best aspects of a down quilt and a down sleeping bag, all at an unbeatable weight!

 Includes a Free Zpacks Roll Top Dry Bag for Storage!
 A $30 value!

-- Constructed with DownTek water-resistant 950 fill power goose down which stays dry 90% longer than untreated down.
-It has C6 water repellent with no PFOA or PFOS.
-Our down is responsibly sourced and is 'Responsible Down Standard' Certified.
+- Constructed with responsibly sourced and 'Responsible Down Standard' certified DownTek PCF-FREE water-resistant 900 fill power goose down which stays dry 90% longer than untreated down.

 - Vertical baffles on the upper body keep down from migrating to the sides.
 Tightly spaced compartments help keep the down evenly distributed so there are no cold spots.
 There are no "sewn through" seams.

 - Our rectangular foot box is roomy, and fits the shape of your feet comfortably when lying on your side, on your stomach, or on your back with your feet angled out in a relaxed position.

 - Black fabric on the inside for quick drying.
 Both the liner and the shell are treated with C0 durable water repellent to resist rain spray and body moisture.

 - 3/4 Length Zipper extends to your calves.
 The zipper is positioned on the bottom of the bag allowing for multiple sleep set ups.